 The programme is delivered and run by York Diabetes Team.

-For referral see your GP or practice nurse or if you are under the care of the hospital specialist team.
+For referral see your GP or practice nurse or if you are under the care of the hospital specialist please ask the team.

 It is run and delivered by York Diabetes team; the programme will answer the questions on how to live a healthy active normal life whilst still feeling in control of your diabetes.